PhinehasNarh/Simple_TCP_chat/README.md

 If you have any ideas or improvements, feel free to fork this repo and submit a pull request.
 I’d love to see what you come up with!

 # License
-This project is under the MIT License, so feel free to do whatever you like with it.
+This project is under the MIT License.

 Coded by: ph1n3y